 \subsection{Simplicity theorem}

-This subsection will not be used until Section \ref{section: main results} and might be skipped once.
-In this subsection, we formalize the discussion in \cite{Sug2} to enhance the perspective and flexibility of the discussion. \footnote{ However, the authors expect that there should be a more concise way leading to the simplicity theorem in our case (ideally, they would like to include this subsection in Part \ref{part 1}).
-One reason for this belief is that Theorem \ref{main theorem of part 1}\eqref{main theorem 1(2)} has strong similarity to \cite[II,5]{Jan}, but in \cite[II,5]{Jan} the simplicity theorem is proved as a direct corollary of the Borel-Weil-Bott theorem (i.e., no need to go through Kazhdan-Lusztig polynomials, etc.).
-It is a future work to study and develop the theory of shift system independently of VOA. } Throughout this subsection, $(\Lambda,\uparrow,\{V_\lambda\}_{\lambda\in\Lambda})$ is a shift system. \begin{lemma}\cite[Lemma 2.27, Corollary 3.3]{Sug2} For $\lambda,\lambda'\in\Lambda$ satisfying the condition \eqref{strong condition}, if
+This subsection will not be used until Section \ref{section: main results} and may be skipped on a first reading.
+In this subsection, we formalize the discussion in \cite{Sug2} to enhance the perspective and flexibility of the discussion.\footnote{ However, the authors expect that there should be a more concise way leading to the simplicity theorem in our case (ideally, they would like to include this subsection in Part \ref{part 1}).
+One reason for this belief is that Theorem \ref{main theorem of part 1}\eqref{main theorem 1(2)} has strong similarity to \cite[II,5]{Jan}, but in \cite[II,5]{Jan} the simplicity theorem is proved as a direct corollary of the BWB theorem (i.e., no need to go through Kazhdan--Lusztig polynomials, etc.).
+It is future work to study and develop the theory of shift system independently of VOA. } Throughout this subsection, $(\Lambda,\uparrow,\{V_\lambda\}_{\lambda\in\Lambda})$ is a shift system. \begin{lemma}\cite[Lemma 2.27, Corollary 3.3]{Sug2} For $\lambda,\lambda'\in\Lambda$ satisfying the condition \eqref{strong condition}, if

 (where $V_\lambda^\ast$ is the contragredient dual of $V_\lambda$ with the contragredient $B$-action), then we have a natural isomorphism

 In particular, if $\lambda=\lambda'$, then $H^0(G\times_BV_\lambda)$ is self-dual. \end{lemma} \proof By Theorem \ref{main theorem of part 1}\eqref{main theorem 1(1)} and the Serre duality, we have